Pub No. 448

 Fill in your details and we will be in touch

 Jerusalem Facts and Trends is one of the Institute’s premier publications.
 It is an accessible guide through which anyone from a variety of fields can find useful information on Jerusalem.
-The publication analyzes the complex reality that is ‘modern Jerusalem’ and examines the area, the diverse populations that inhabit the city, sources of population growth, characteristics of the family unit, welfare and standard of living, employment, business and industry, education, housing and tourism.
+The publication analyzes the complex reality that is ‘modern Jerusalem’ and examines the area, the diverse populations that inhabit the city, sources of population growth, characteristics of the family unit, standard of living and well-being, employment, business and industry, education, construction, and tourism.
 The data used in the publication is largely drawn from the Institute’s Statistical Yearbook of Jerusalem, published annually.

 Over the years, there has been a decline in the relative size of Jerusalem’s Jewish population, with a concomitant increase in the proportion of the Arab population.
 The proportion of the Jewish population fell from 74% in 1967 to 72% in 1980, to 68% in 2000, and to 63% in 2012.
 Simultaneously, the Arab population rose from 26% in 1967 to 28% in 1980, 32% in 2000, and 37% in 2012.
 As noted, the Arab population of Jerusalem numbered 300,200 residents, making this the largest Arab population in Israel.
 By way of comparison, other cities with relatively large Arab populations are: Nazareth (74,000), Umm al-Fahm (49,500), Shfaram (38,300) and Taibe (38,100).
 The relative size of the Arab population of Jerusalem (37%) is high compared to the proportion of the Arab population in Israel (21%), Haifa (11%) and Tel Aviv (4%).